Art and Faith

 ______________________________

 That’s to say, it isn’t a simple subject, and we must avoid the simplistic distortions of “nationalists” at all costs.
-I believe that a future revival of the old empire (in whatever external form it takes) shall reincorporate the Ukraine, and this shall not be a bad thing.
-Individual Ukrainians had more opportunity under the old Empire than a cramped “independence” gives, examples that come to my mind are the composer Dmitri Bortiansky and the artist Vladimir Borovikovsky, both of whom developed their talent and worked in the court at St Petersburg.
+I believe that a future revival of the old empire (in whatever external form it takes) shall incorporate the Ukraine, and this won’t be a bad thing.
+Individual Ukrainians had more opportunity under the old Empire than a cramped “independence” gives, examples that come to my mind are the composer Dmitri Bortnyansky and the artist Vladimir Borovikovsky, both of whom developed their talent and worked in the court at St Petersburg.
 Their work passed into the heritage of Great Russia, and, now, it belongs to all of us.
-The nationalists who claim them as heroes are wrong, and Messrs Bortiansky and Borovikovsky, if they were alive now, would disown them.
+The nationalists who claim them as heroes are wrong, and Messrs Bortnyansky and Borovikovsky, if they were alive now, would disown them.
 They’d stay in Russia, they wouldn’t move to an “independent” Ukraine, as they could develop their individual talents and gifts to the fullest only in the richer cultural life of Great Russia.
-Today, figures such as the cosmonaut General Pavel Popovich, the former hockey star (and present RF Duma member) Vladislav Tretiak, and the artists Valery Badakva and Yelena Slyshchenko come to mind, and they’re doing precisely that.
+Today, figures such as the cosmonaut General Pavel Popovich, the former hockey star (and present RF Gosduma member) Vladislav Tretiak, and the artists Valery Badakva and Yelena Slyshchenko come to mind, and they’re doing precisely that.
 Our Great Russia is the richer for their presence, and they’re richer for their presence in Great Russia.

 The Russian and Ukrainian peoples have walked together since the beginning.
 We share an Orthodox faith that binds us close.
-In fact, most Ukrainian Orthodox (some 85 percent) belong to the Autonomous Orthodox Church of the Ukraine of the MP led by Metropolitan Vladimir Sabodan, and the leader of the ROCOR is Metropolitan Lavr Skurla, who is Rusyn, not “Russian” at all in the sense that the “nationalists” employ.
+In fact, most Ukrainian Orthodox (some 85 percent) belong to the UPTs/MP led by Metropolitan Vladimir Sabodan, and the leader of the ROCOR is Metropolitan Lavr Skurla, who is Rusin, not “Russian” at all in the sense that the “nationalists” employ.
 The schismatic nationalist groups, thus, are only a small (albeit loud) minority.
-Sadly, the Ecumenical Patriarchate of Istanbul uses them (both in the Ukraine and in the Ukrainian diaspora) in order to further its ambitions to be the “Orthodox papacy” (an unwarranted innovation opposed by most decent Orthodox Christians).
+Sadly, the Ecumenical Patriarchate of Istanbul uses them (both in the Ukraine and in the Ukrainian diaspora) to further its ambitions to be the “Orthodox papacy” (an unwarranted innovation opposed by most decent Orthodox Christians).
 The Galician Uniate Catholics are an even smaller minority of the population, as they are less than 10 percent of the Ukrainian people (yet, they are the most virulent “nationalists” of them all!).
-As Catholics, they aren’t part of Rus’; for that reason, their voices are not representative and all decent people should ignore them.
-There has never been anti-Ukrainian sentiment amongst Russians, despite UPA propaganda to the contrary.
-There has never been “Russian exclusivism” amongst Russophiles; however, the same is not true of exclusivist “Ukrainian nationalists”.
+As Catholics, they aren’t part of Holy Rus’; for that reason, their voices aren’t representative and all decent people should ignore them.
+There’s never been anti-Ukrainian sentiment amongst Russians, despite UPA propaganda to the contrary.
+There’s never been “Russian exclusivism” amongst Russophiles; however, the same isn’t true of exclusivist “Ukrainian nationalists”.
 Please… look at the historical record, and do NOT listen to the rants of nationalists.
-There’s an article on the Voice of Russia website you MUST read:
+There’s an article on the VOR website you MUST read (see especially the section on Tchaikovsky’s ancestry).
+You see, Ukrainians only have maximum freedom as individuals when they’re part of a Great Russian state.
+Your place at table is waiting for you.
+We desire your presence fervently.
+Why delay?